kbdharun/Java-Programs/Class/Nov_04_class/notes.md

 ## General Notes

 - List is consecutive memory.
-- Bucket - Hash like data structure.
+- Bucket - Hash-like data structure.
-- In set, list of objects is never stored in consecutive order and rather in hash.
+- In a set, a list of objects is never stored in consecutive order and rather in the hash.
-- In Map-Reduce data structure, element is stored as a `<key,value>` pair.
+- In the Map-Reduce data structure, an element is stored as a `<key,value>` pair.
 - ArrayList is faster than LinkedList and retrieval is faster.

 - ArrayList,LinkedList-Iterator, ListIterator(updation),comparator
-- HashSet, TreeSet, LinedTreeSet-Iterator,Comparator
+- HashSet, TreeSet, LinedTreeSet-Iterator, Comparator
-- HashMap, TreeMap, LinkedHashMap-Iterator,Comparator*.
+- HashMap, TreeMap, LinkedHashMap-Iterator, Comparator*.

 ## List

 1. ArrayList (Options available-add,remove)
-2. LinkedList (Options available-add,addFirst,addLast,addPrevios,remove,removeLast,removeFirst)
+2. LinkedList (Options available-add, addFirst , addLast, addPrevios ,remove ,removeLast ,removeFirst)

 ## Set